 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-CSI is ranked #1,168 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
-This is an improvement over the previous year, when CSI held the #1,219 spot on the Best Overall Colleges list.
+College Factual ranked CSI as #1,096 out of 2,217 colleges and universities in the country on its 2024 Best Colleges list.
+This is an improvement over the previous year, when CSI held the #1,197 spot on the Best Overall Colleges list.

 College of Staten Island CUNY has an open admissions policy, so you should not have much trouble being accepted by the school.
 Still, it is important to fill out the application completely and submit any requested materials, which may include proof that you have a high school diploma or the equivalent.